BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Mobile device management (MDM) was once the standard approach for device protection.
-But using just MDM to address this issue was akin to using a sledgehammer to put in a nail.
-MDM requires the owner of the device to allow the company to have complete access to the device, but companies soon realized that the device isn't necessarily the issue, but rather its data.
+But using just MDM to address this issue is akin to using a sledgehammer to put in a nail.
+MDM requires the owner of the device to allow the company to have complete access to the device, but companies have realized that the device isn't necessarily the issue -- its data is.

 What is EMM?

 EMM developed as a more mature and complex process to augment and, in many cases, replace MDM.
 The main difference between the two is that while an EMM platform utilizes many of the same tools, it extends the core functionality of MDM with increased support for security, identity management, content control and development.
 Indeed, customers are now looking to EMM to manage all endpoint devices.

 - secure and control access to corporate apps; and